build2be/graphapi/README.txt

 This API for managing Graph data and rendering these by internal or external engines.

+Graph API used PHP libraries from various places.
+These dependencies must be installed manually for the time being.

-This Drupal 8 version needs a composer update ran in the module root.
+This Drupal 8 version needs a composer install ran from the modules directoy.

   $ cd graphapi
-$ drush dl composer
-$ drush composer update
+  $ composer install --no-dev

+If you do not have composer installed follow the instruction on https://getcomposer.org/

 # GraphViz executable

 In order to generate PNG or SVG output your must make sure the graphviz executable is available.

-- check for the path to the dot executable
+Check for the path to the dot executable

-  - $ which dot
+  $ which dot

-- admin/config/system/graphapi
+Visit admin/config/system/graphapi:

-  - select Graph API settings
+- Select Graph API settings
-- visit /admin/config/system/graphapi/settings
+- Visit /admin/config/system/graphapi/settings
-  - fill in the path to the dot executable ie : /usr/local/bin/dot
+  - Fill in the path to the dot executable ie : /usr/local/bin/dot

 # Test your configuration

-- visit admin/config/system/graphapi
+Visit admin/config/system/graphapi

-- select Graph API Formats
+- Select Graph API Formats
-  - check the output of all available formats
+  - Check the output of all available formats